nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 ## Overview on how this sample Voice API application works

-- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"), then start a WebSocket connection to the Lex reference connection ("action": "connect"),
+- On an incoming call to the **`phone number linked`** to your application, GET `/answer` route plays a TTS greeting to the caller ("action": "talk"),

-- Once the WebSocket is established (GET `/ws_event` with status "answered"), it plays a TTS greeting to Lex bot, as Lex expects the user to speak first, we need to start the conversation as one would do in a phone call, with the answerer greeting the caller.
-The result is that the caller will immediately hear the Dialogflow agent initial greeting (e.g. "How may I help you?") without having to say anything yet.
-You can customize that inital text sent to your chatbot to correspond to your chatbot programming and use case.
+- You may customize the inital text sent to your chatbot to correspond to your chatbot programming and use case.

 - Chatbot responses will be received by this application.</br>